 The industry's growth rate will not be sustainable in the future if increasing capitalization cost trends continue without significant improvement in productivity.
 The PE TR Table is also responsible to the intended significant productivity improvement preceding 450mm insertion.
-Although the FO TR Table owns the EOW requirement EOW metrics may be broken down to EOW for the PE section to address waste reduction in 2011 and after.
+Although the FO TR Table owns the EOW requirement for 2009, that EOW metrics may be broken down to EOW for the PE section to address waste reduction in 2010 and after.
 The waste due to Dandori operations and the frequent recipe changes can be the killer of EOW especially in high product mix operations.
 The information of Dandori operations needs to be made visible.
 These include time counter and/or consumption counter information need to be made available per bidirectional visualization.
+Dandori losses will be discussed further in the Focus Area section.